opengamedata/ogd-core/src/ogd/games/BLOOM/README.md

 ### **dairy_inspector_displayed**

 When the inspector panel for a dairy farm is displayed to the user.
-TODO : Review whether we've got the right policy cases in the tabs

 #### Event Data